-Your self-assessment can be filed before the 28th of February this year without receiving a penalty.
+Your self-assessment tax deadline for 2023 (for income earned in 2021-22) is 31 January 2023 at midnight without receiving a penalty.
 But don’t use this as an excuse to leave it till the last minute – you’ll end up pulling your hair out.

 We hate to be that guy but start your tax return today.
-Make sure you’re registered with the HMRC – that can take up to 10 days in itself!
-And then get these five things together to make sure you’re ready to knock this self-assessment out of the park.
+Make sure you’re registered with the HMRC and then get these five things together to make sure you’re ready to knock this self-assessment out of the park.

 1. A List Of Your Income Streams

 If you have more than one, congrats.
 But now make a list of all the areas you receive money from and how much.
 For example, rental income, bank or building society interest, self-employment income etc. The online form will ask you to recall a lot of this information but it’s helpful for you to be aware of where your money is coming in from too.
 Depending on how much you earn you may have to pay tax on your savings interest too.